-Bryson DeChambeau won his first professional golf tournament yesterday at the John Deere Classic.
+Bryson Dechambeau won his first professional golf tournament yesterday at the John Deere Classic.
 Known for his eccentric personality and unique swing, some have compared him to Moe.
 I’m excited to see a Single Plane swing having success.
 It validates much of my work over the years.
-Bryson has demonstrated that there is and Alternative way to play golf – at the highest level.
-I am grateful to see him shakeup a the golf “swing” industry – and turn it on its head.
+Bryson has demonstrated that there is an Alternative way to play golf – at the highest level.
+I am grateful to see him shake up at the golf “swing” industry – and turn it on its head.
 I believe it is good for golf.

 I am also concerned.